 Our models are trained with offline learning.
-We train the tree constructor first, while relation labeling models are trained separately after that.
+We train the tree constructor and the relation labeling models separately.
 We attain the static oracle to train tree constructors and use the gold dependency structure to train our discourse relation labelling models.
-Intra- and intersentential tree constructors are trained separately.
+Intra- and inter-sentential tree constructors are trained separately.
 To label discourse relations, we fine-tune the BERT used to encode the EDU pair with an additional output layer for direct relation classification.
-Sequence labeling models for relation identification are trained on top of the fine-tuned BERT.
+Sequence labeling models for relation identification are trained on top of the finetuned BERT.
 We use cross entropy loss for training.